Rocks (Aerosmith album)

-Rocks is the fourth studio album by American rock band Aerosmith, released on 3 May 1976.
+Rocks is the fourth studio album by American rock band Aerosmith, released on May 13, 1976, through Columbia.

 AllMusic described Rocks as having "captured Aerosmith at their most raw and rocking."
 Rocks was ranked number 366 on the updated Rolling Stones list of the 500 Greatest Albums of All Time in 2020.
 It has influenced many hard rock and heavy metal artists, including Guns N' Roses, Metallica, and Nirvana.

 The album was a commercial success, charting three singles on the Billboard Hot 100, two of which reached the Top 40 ("Back in the Saddle" and "Last Child").

 The album was one of the first to ship platinum when it was released, and has since gone quadruple platinum.

 Background

 Previously, Aerosmith had recorded three albums: Aerosmith (1973), Get Your Wings (1974), and their breakthrough Toys in the Attic (1975), which produced the hits "Walk This Way" and "Sweet Emotion".

 Although often derided by critics, the band had amassed a loyal fanbase from relentless touring and their ferocious live shows.
 Producer Douglas explains, "The only thing we were talking about a few months before Rocks was that it was going to be a real hard-rock album.
 And we might go back to the format of the first album, which was to rock out on every tune.
 And again, keep it real raw.
 And make it as live sounding as we possibly could."

 By the time of the album's sessions, the group had already begun living the rock-and-roll lifestyle to the hilt, indulging their already considerable appetite for drugs.
 However, their hedonistic lifestyle did not appear to hamper them creatively; Rocks was considered by many fans, critics, and fellow musicians to be one of the highlights of their career.
 Guitarist Joe Perry later recalled, "There's no doubt we were doing a lot of drugs by then, but whatever we were doing, it was still working for us."